SwayamAg/Credit-Card-Fraud-Detection-System/README.md

 ## Acknowledgements
 - Dataset provided by ULB’s Machine Learning Group.
 - Thanks to the Python community for tools like **Scikit-learn**, **Seaborn**, and **Matplotlib**.

----

-This README provides a concise overview, suitable for beginners and professionals alike! 🚀